-There is this common missunderstanding that traveling requires an actual transportation of the body, eventhough real trips only occur when you open your mind.
+There is this common misunderstanding that traveling requires an actual transportation of the body, even though real trips only occur when you open your mind.
 Being a traveler is a matter of attitude, is keeping your eyes open and curiosity alive.

 My first trip was to Torino, Italy.
 I was 5 years old.
 My parents never realized it happened.
 Went with Enrique, a third grader – seems I always fell for the older boys- it was his first day of school, he was very nervous.
 The book’s name was “Corazón”.